Apple Empanadas Dessert (Baked or Fried)

 - Seal the empanadas.
 Add a dab of water around the border of the circle of dough and fold half of the circle over the other.
 Use a fork to crimp the edges shut.

-- Bake.
-Preheat the oven to 400 degrees.
-Brush with a mixture of egg and water.
+- Bake or fry.
+If baking, preheat the oven to 400 °F. Brush with a mixture of egg and water.
 Bake the empanadas for 20 minutes or until light golden brown.
 (See note for instructions on how to fry).

 - Add the glaze.
 Whisk together the powdered sugar and milk.
 Add more powdered sugar if it’s too thin, and more milk if it’s too thick.
 Drizzle over the empanadas and enjoy!